-There are 3 main methods of delivering remote learning, though during lockdown periods it is expected that most lessons will be delivered 'live' using options 1 or 2 detailed below.
+There are 3 main methods of delivering remote learning, though during periods of school closure such as lockdowns, it is expected that most lessons will be delivered 'live' using options 1 or 2 detailed below.

 - Option 1: Live streaming of lessons (and recording) with video and audio using your QE-issued Surface Pro - Option 2: Live streaming of lessons (and recording) with just audio using your QEissued Surface Pro - Option 3: Voice over PowerPoint for students to then access via MS Teams.